SamGreenwood1/Camp-Management-App/README.md

 A dynamic web application designed to streamline summer camp program management and daily activity scheduling.
 This app aims to provide a flexible and intelligent system for program directors, unit heads, and activity specialists to manage their camp's daily flow, ensuring a diverse and equitable experience for all campers.

-## ✨ Features
+## ✨ Project Vision & Goals
+This application addresses key challenges in summer camp logistics:

-*   **Intelligent Daily Scheduling**: Programmatically assigns cabin groups to activity areas, ensuring equitable rotation (every group visits every area weekly).
+1.  **Dynamic Scheduling**: Intelligently assign cabin groups to activity areas daily, ensuring fair and equitable rotation (every cabin group aims to visit every area weekly).
-*   **Dynamic Cabin Merging**: Adapts schedules seamlessly when cabin groups merge due to camper arrivals or departures.
+2.  **Evolving Roster**: Adapt schedules seamlessly when cabin groups merge mid-session due to camper arrivals or departures.
-*   **Centralized Program Bank**: Manage all camp programs, including forms, templates, and resource documents (PDF uploads).
-*   **AI-Assisted Program Ingestion**: Planned integration to extract keywords, supplies, and summaries from program documents.
-*   **Role-Based Access**: Granular permissions for various staff roles (Admin, Program Director, Unit Head, Activity Department Head, Specialist, Councillor).
-*   **PWA with Offline Support**: Accessible as an installable app with offline capabilities, crucial for camp environments.
-*   **Authentication & SSO**: Secure login via Clerk, with planned integration for enterprise SSO (WorkOS) and major camp management software.
-*   **Supply Requisitions**: Streamlined process for ordering program supplies.
+3.  **Program Management**: Centralize all camp program details, supplies, and approval workflows.
+4.  **Staff Coordination**: Manage staff roles, assignments, and day-offs efficiently.

+For a comprehensive overview of the project's detailed features, modules, and architectural plans, please refer to the dedicated [`PROJECT_OVERVIEW.md`](./PROJECT_OVERVIEW.md) file.

 ## 🚀 Getting Started

-To get a local copy up and running, follow these simple steps.
+This guide will help you get the development server running.

 ### Prerequisites
 *   Node.js (LTS recommended)
 *   npm (comes with Node.js) or Yarn / pnpm

 ### Installation

-1.  **Clone the repo:**
+1.  **Clone the repository:**
     ```bash
     git clone https://github.com/SamGreenwood1/Camp-Management-App.git
     cd Camp-Management-App
     ```
-2.  **Install NPM packages:**
+2.  **Install project dependencies:**
     ```bash
     npm install
     # or yarn
     # yarn
     ```
 ### Running the Development Server

-1.  **Start the development server:**
+1.  **Start the Next.js development server:**
     ```bash
     npm run dev
     # or yarn dev
     ```
-2.  **Open your browser:**
+2.  **Open in your browser:**
     Visit `http://localhost:3000` to see the application.
-The current setup focuses on demonstrating the core daily scheduling logic.
+The current setup is primarily focused on demonstrating and testing the core daily scheduling logic.

+## ⚠️ Troubleshooting Installation & Setup
+If `npm run dev` fails, please check the following common issues:
+*   **"Missing script: 'dev'" error:**
+    *   Ensure your `package.json` file explicitly contains the Next.js development scripts.
+It should have a `"scripts"` section like this (your dependencies will vary but the scripts should be present):
+        ```json
+        {
+          "name": "camp-management-app",
+          "version": "1.0.0",
+          "private": true,
+          "scripts": {
+            "dev": "next dev",
+            "build": "next build",
+            "start": "next start",
+            "lint": "next lint"
+          },
+          "dependencies": { /* ... */ },
+          "devDependencies": { /* ... */ }
+        }
+        ```
+*   **"Module parse failed: 'import' and 'export' may appear only with 'sourceType: module'" error (pointing to `index.js`):**
+    *   This usually means an extraneous `src/index.js` file exists.
+Next.js projects don't typically use this as their main entry point. **Please ensure you delete or rename `src/index.js` if it exists.** The main entry point for this project's UI is `src/pages/index.tsx`.
+*   **Next.js Configuration Files:**
+    *   Ensure you have standard Next.js configuration files in your project root, if they were removed or not created by `create-next-app`:
+        *   `next.config.js` (for Next.js specific configurations)
+        *   `tsconfig.json` (for TypeScript settings)
+        *   `.eslintrc.json` (for ESLint, if using)
+        *   `tailwind.config.js` and `postcss.config.js` (if using Tailwind CSS)
+    *   For the App Router setup (if you initially chose `--app` with `create-next-app`), ensure `src/app/layout.tsx` and `src/app/page.tsx` exist, and that `src/app/page.tsx` includes `'use client';` at the very top as it uses client-side hooks.
+If you chose the Pages Router (`--no-app`), `src/pages/_app.tsx` and `src/pages/_document.tsx` are typically present alongside `src/pages/index.tsx`.

 ## 🤝 Contributing & Seeking Help

-This project is actively under development, and I welcome any contributions or insights!
+This project is actively under development, and I warmly welcome any contributions or insights!

+**My Learning Style:**
-I learn best by understanding and adapting existing code patterns.
-If you're looking to help, I'm particularly interested in **concrete code examples, architectural patterns illustrated with small snippets, or step-by-step implementation "recipes"** for new features.
+I learn best by understanding and adapting existing code.
+While I can read, comprehend, and debug complex code very well, I often find it challenging to initiate new features or implement fresh architectural patterns from a blank slate.

-Please refer to `PROJECT_OVERVIEW.md` for a more detailed description of the project's vision, modules, and specific areas where I'm seeking architectural and implementation guidance.
+**How You Can Help:**
+If you're looking to contribute or provide guidance, I'm particularly interested in:

+*   **Debugging Assistance**: Helping me get the project to compile and run reliably if you encounter errors I'm stuck on.
+*   **Concrete Code Examples**: Providing small, focused code snippets that demonstrate how to implement a specific feature or pattern.
+*   **Architectural Patterns**: Illustrating architectural concepts with small, practical code examples relevant to this project.
+*   **Step-by-Step Implementation "Recipes"**: A clear, ordered list of actions to take when building out a new module.

-Feel free to open issues or pull requests.
+Please feel free to open issues on this repository or submit pull requests.
+Your help in refining this application and guiding its development is immensely appreciated!

 ## 📄 License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is currently licensed under the **MIT License**.

+**Please Note:** While in development, the project is openly licensed under MIT.
+However, once the application is ready for a formal release, it is likely to be relicensed.
+See `LICENSE` for the current full text.